Aturhan/Aturhan/README.md

 <h1 align="center">Hi 👋, I'm Abdullah</h1>
-<h3 align="center">I'm Backend Developer with a foundation in Java, Spring Boot, SQL databases, and Kafka.
+<h3 align="center">A Java developer.
+I usually spend time with backend development using Spring Framework.
+I am fluent in Postgresql and Mysql databases.
+I am also fluent in Git, Kafka and Docker tools..
 Eager to apply my knowledge and learn from experienced mentors to become a proficient developer.
-Ready to contribute and grow within a dynamic team.</h3>
+Ready to contribute and grow within a dynamic team..</h3>

-- 📫 How to reach me **abdullahturhan0@hotmail.com**
+- 📫 How to reach me **abdullahturhan003@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">